ao-space/platform-sdk-java/README.md

 ### Introduction

-The `UnifiedApiClient` SDK is a robust interface designed to facilitate seamless interactions between developers and the target platform.
+The Java SDK is a robust interface designed to facilitate seamless interactions between developers and the target platform.
 This documentation provides an in-depth guide on how to utilize the SDK effectively, ensuring that developers can harness its full potential.

 ---